heydhy12/Tugas_RTC_Kelompok_15/README.md

 📚 **RTC GROUP 15 ASSIGNMENT**

-This GitHub repository contains all the work results for the course **Intelligent Technology Engineering** by Group 15, focusing on the **implementation of algorithms using Rust language and GUI development using QT**.
+This GitHub repository contains all the work results for the course **Intelligent Technology Engineering** by Group 15 Department of Instrumentation Engineering, Sepuluh Nopember Institute of Technology, focusing on the **implementation of algorithms using Rust language and GUI development using QT**.
 Dataset from website: _**https://www.kaggle.com/datasets/stephanmatzka/predictive-maintenance-dataset-ai4i-2020/discussion/491365**_

-**🍒List of group members:**
+**🍒 List of group members:**
 1. Monica Intan Wijayanti (2042221014)
 2. Alan Darmawan Dewantoro (2042221020)
 3. Heydhy Maulana Syahputra (2042221095)

+**🍒 Supervisor: Ahmad Radhy, S.Si., M.Si**

 **🍒 There are 5 projects, with the project descriptions and running logic steps as follows:**
 1. **Implementation of sinx and cosx functions using Taylor Series approach**